userKamalNayan/Movie_Searcher/Readme.md

+**Multi-module project with clean architecture while following use case pattern.**

 This project searches movies using [OmdbApi](https://www.omdbapi.com/).

-**Multi-module project with clean architecture while following use case pattern**

 **Used**
 * Hilt for DI
 * Epoxy Recycler view:
     * Models using Data binding
     * Controller
 * Retrofit for api calls
 * Sorting Feature
 * Grid and List view type